 In 2015, Kepler was chosen to represent the Twins in the All-Star Futures Game.

-After the final game of his first season as Twins manager, Paul Molitor realized he had forgotten something.
+MLB debut - September 27, 2015: After the very last game of his first season as Twins manager, Paul Molitor realized he had forgotten something.

 Young right fielder Max Kepler had stroked the first hit of his Major League career in the third inning of an otherwise forgettable loss to the Royals, so Molitor headed back into the home clubhouse at Target Field to commemorate the achievement.